joeyorofino/bf528test/_guides/conda_guide.md

 # Basic Conda Workflow on the SCC (we will not often use this)

-Although I have used the term conda, we will actually be using miniconda on the SCC.
+Although I have used the term conda, we will actually be using *miniconda* on the SCC.
-Miniconda is a stripped-down version of anaconda that only includes the basic functionality we need to manage our environments.
+Miniconda is a stripped-down version of anaconda/conda that only includes the basic functionality we need to manage our environments.
 Miniconda on the SCC is available via a module.

 The basic workflow for using miniconda is as follows: